 Derin is a columnist at The Tufts Daily.
 She's a freshman majoring in Cognitive and Brain Science, Linguistics, and good times.
-Some of her accolades include: holding the world’s highest skill level in Wii Tennis, being the ghostwriter for Kid Cudi, and NOT having cried at the end of La La Land.
-You can reach her at [email protected]
+Some of her accolades include: spending an obscure amount of time on Wikipedia, being the ghostwriter for Sting, and playing the Ratatouille theme song backwards and blindfolded on the piano.
+You can reach her at [email protected].

 It’s equally hilarious, terrifying and heartbreaking, which is a rare (and difficult) combo to achieve.
 And considering the fact that it’s about a hit man, it has some of the wildest cold opens that I’ve ever seen on TV.
 These cold opens do not only set the tone for how each episode will play out, but also point out the ridiculous nature of it all — that we’re essentially rooting for a hired killer to succeed, find love and be happy.
 The concept is ridiculous, but when it takes place in a world that's as ridiculous to the characters as it is to us, you find yourself in the unique position of relating to a hit man.

 After being pressured to watch it for years, I finally caved in and started “Community” (2009–15).
 I must say: I now get why people like it so much.
 I mean, how could you not?
 You have these seven characters who couldn’t be more different from one another, trying to push their way through community college as a group.
 It’s basically an invitation for mayhem.